ErfanRasti/arch-setup/docs/10_applications_and_packages/2_arch_aur.md

 - `nautilus-share`: Nautilus extension to share folder using Samba (written in C).
 - `nautilus-admin-gtk4`: Add to menu: "Open as administrator" or "Edit as administrator" (written in Python).
 - `nautilus-open-any-terminal`: Nautilus extension which adds an context-entry for opening other terminal emulators.
-- `nautilus-code`: Nautilus extension to open files in Visual Studio Code.
+- `code-nautilus-git`: Nautilus extension to open files and directories in Visual Studio Code (written in Python).

-To run nautilus as root:

 ```bash
 nautilus admin:/